Detailed Description of the PhD Application and Selection Procedure

 • Selection of the key co-supervisor: The postdoc and the primary KR discuss and select the most suitable co-supervisor from among the KRs of the CoE.
 Ideally, the co-supervisor will also act as a collaborator on the proposed research project.

-• Final approval: The Board of Directors reviews and approves the final research plan.
+• Approval: The Board of Directors reviews and approves the final research plan.
 Once approved, the postdoc fellow can begin their research project.

 Contact person: For further inquiries please contact Katalin Szigeti, PhD, the Training Unit Coordinator of the CoE (margit.katalin.szigeti@univie.ac.at).